How To Reduce Inflammation In Body Organs: Summary

 Dr Merad, a top expert on our immune systems, has found that constant food intake increases inflammation.
 See the latest research on the deadly role of inflammation.
 Plus how to reduce inflammation in the body via yoga poses for inflammation.

-She talks both about snacking, and about the length of the “window” each day during which we consume food (including drinks from which the body extract sugar or other “food”).
+She talks both about how to reduce inflammation in the body, including the role of snacking.
+In particular, she talks about the length of the “window” each day during which we consume food (including drinks from which the body extract sugar or other “food”).

 She says that when we eat, the immune cells are forced into continual action, to check what we have eaten for “foreign invaders”.